openannotation/annotator/doc/storage/index.rst

 Some kind of storage is needed to save your annotations after you leave a web page.

-To do this you can use the :doc:`storage/http` and a remote JSON API.
+To do this you can use the :doc:`http` and a remote JSON API.
 This page describes the API expected by the Store plugin, and implemented by the `reference backend <https://github.com/okfn/annotator-store>`__.
 It is this backend that runs the `AnnotateIt <http://annotateit.org>`__ web